tomasokal/notesandsuch/ds_notes.md

 ### Linear Regression

+  * Can use R2 for goodness of fit (proportion of variance in outcome (target) explained by the predictors (features).
+Can also use residual plots and other model diagnostic techniques to look at goodness of fit.

 #### Assumptions

   * Linearity: Relationship between outcome and predictor (feature and target) is linear.
 Can check with a scatter plot.